 Pro tip: If you’re happy to travel a bit further afield, the walks near Gillespies Beach and the Copland Track are worth checking out also.

-There are plenty of awesome Fox Glacier walks to choose from – it all depends on what you’re after.
+The great walks are NZ’s national treasures and they hold a special place in the hearts of adventurers.
+There are many of them in the country and in Fox Glacier alone, there are plenty of awesome walks to choose from – it all depends on what you’re after.

 Are you looking to see the glacier itself, or would you prefer a gentle stroll through the forest?